The Trials of Cato

 The Trials of Cato are a Welsh/English folk band that originally consisted of Tomos Williams, Will Addison and Robin Jones.
 Their 2018 debut album Hide and Hair won Best Album in the BBC Radio 2 Folk Awards in 2019.
 In 2020, Will Addison left the group, and was replaced by Polly Bolton, a mandolin player and vocalist known for her work with The Magpies and Stillhouse.

 The original trio formed the band in Beirut while working there as English teachers after graduating university.
-After moving to Beirut, the band stayed with a friend named Cato, who did not especially enjoy their music, hence the name 'The Trials of Cato'.
+After moving to Beirut, the band stayed with a friend named Cato, who was bothered by the incessant noise of the band practising, hence the name 'The Trials of Cato'.

-They played at Celtic Connections 2022 as a support group for Sharon Shannon.

-Their second album titled Gog Magog, after the giant of Arthurian legend and the Cambridgeshire hilltop, was released on 25th November 2022.
+Their second album titled Gog Magog, after the giant of Arthurian legend and the Cambridgeshire hilltop, was released on 25 November 2022.

+History

+Early years

+Tomos Williams and Robin Jones were born in 1992 and 1991 respectively.
+They both grew up in Ponciau in the community of Rhosllannerchrugog, Wrexham and attended Ysgol Morgan Llwyd, the only Welsh language school in the Wrexham area.
+This is where they met and started playing music together in their early teens.
+Both are fluent Welsh speakers and were educated in Welsh.

+They played together in various rock, metal and folk bands through their teens, including a Welsh-language Beatles cover band called Y Chwilod, which was led by their chemistry teacher Christopher Robert Evans.
+It was during this period that they played their first gig at the now-closed Wrexham venue The Fat Cat.
+Both were influenced by the bands that passed through their local rock venue, Central Station, and were also enamoured with various artists on the Welsh language folk scene, including Gwibdaith Hen Fran, Mim Twm Llai, Gwyneth Glyn and Twm Morys.

+At around age 17, they started to deepen their interest in folk music, with Robin writing an early version of the song Haf (Welsh for ‘summer’) during this time.
+The song went on to appear on the band’s 2018 debut.
+It was also during this period that they discovered the music of various classic folk acts such as Planxty, Andy Irvine, Paul Brady, Dick Gaughan, Silly Wizard, Fairport Convention and Steeleye Span.
+They became regular attendees at a well-established folk club called The Raven in Chester.